plone/plone.api/docs/about.rst

    an object.
 With this in mind, it's obvious that even the most simple tasks can't be documented in Plone in a sane way.

-Also, we don't intend to cover all possible use-cases.
-Only the most common ones.
-If you need to do something that :mod:`plone.api` does not support, just use the underlying APIs directly.
-We will cover 20% of tasks that are being done 80% of the time, and not one more.
-We try to document sensible use cases even when we don't provide them, though.
+We do not intend to cover all possible use-cases, only the most common.
+We will cover the 20% of possible tasks on which we spend 80% of our time.
+If you need to do something that `plone.api` does not support, use the underlying APIs directly.
+We try to document sensible use cases even when we don't provide APIs for them, though.

 Design decisions
 ================